nemanjan00/rfid-access-control/README.md

  * Very flexible in terms of features

  * Quite a few standards, substandards and classes of standards implementations

+#### Vulnerabilities and characteristics

+ * More advanced modulation techniques

+ * Proprietary communication protocols

+ * Sometimes encrypted

+ * Sometimes programmable (Java SmartCard)

+ * Readers do not always use proprietary features and sometimes rely on low level stuff like UID)

+ * Can be cloned, but relies on understandind the tech implemented in a card

+ * Higher frequency means smaller performant antennas = long range cloning (few 10s of cm)

 #### HF card standards